 In the movie, we meet Kroc in St. Louis as a traveling salesman, trying to convince drive-in burger joints and diners to buy the milkshake mixers he was pushing, not very successfully.
 They didn’t want his multi-mixers, which could make five shakes at a time, but then his office said that a restaurant in San Bernardino had ordered six of them.
 He couldn’t believe it, so he drove to California to see what the owners, the McDonalds, were doing — and supposedly saw the future.

-Kroc is played by Michael Keaton, who is so good at playing a guy down on his luck (on the verge of bankruptcy) who recognizes an opportunity and then turns on the people he’s supposed to be helping.
+Kroc is played by Michael Keaton, who is so good at portraying a guy down on his luck (on the verge of bankruptcy) who recognizes an opportunity and then turns on the people he’s supposed to be helping.
 He’s on screen almost every second of “The Founder” and is riveting, giving Kroc a charming veneer even when he is very unlikable.
 Nick Offerman and John Carroll Lynch are perfect as the McDonald brothers who readily welcome Kroc into their restaurant and show him their system — a decision they will come to regret.
 Laura Dern plays Ethel, who was caught in a loveless marriage with Ray, and Linda Cardellini plays Joan, who he falls for and eventually marries (there’s no mention of Kroc’s second wife, Jane).

 Director John Lee Hancock made “The Blind Side” and “Saving Mr. Banks,” so he knows how to make bio-pics about bigger-than-life characters.
 Here he takes Kroc, who launched one of the most successful companies in the world, and shows that there’s more to his story than the shiny, polished image McDonald’s wants you to believe.